A sidewalk delivery robot driving down a footpath

 A scatter plot showing relative performance difference on the X axis and relative difference in conversion rate on the Y axis with various scattered dots in all quadrants of the plot, showing improvements or decreases along both axes without a clear pattern.

 Observations from online experiments at Booking.com show that model accuracy improvement (“Relative Difference in Performance”) does not necessarily translate to improvements in system outcomes (“Conversion Rate”).
-From Bernardi et al. "150 successful machine learning models: 6 lessons learned at Booking.com."
-In Proc.
-KDD, 2019.
+From Bernardi et al. “150 Successful Machine Learning Models: 6 Lessons Learned at Booking.com.”
+In Proceedings of the ACM SIGKDD International Conference on Knowledge Discovery & Data Mining, 2019.

 A narrow focus only on model accuracy that ignores how the model interacts with the rest of the system will miss opportunities to design the model to better support the overall system goals and balance various desired qualities.